kenstler/aws-ml-iot-lab/closeout.md

 4. S3 buckets: If S3 buckets created during the lab are not needed for future, then please remove all content and delete the buckets.

+5. Greengrass, delete all groups, devices, and cores.

-5. Lambda: You can delete lambda functions if not needed in future.
+6. Lambda: You can delete lambda functions if not needed in future.